Toast POS: Best Restaurant POS System

 Lightspeed Payments 2.6% + 10 cents; other payment processors available

-High-volume restaurants that need advanced inventory and delivery management
+Multi-location restaurant groups that need centrally managed advanced inventory and delivery tools

 Toast’s upfront pricing is great, but you’ll want to consider if the contract terms and payment processing rates are a fit for you.
 With a free baseline Starter POS subscription and pay-as-you-go options for up to two terminals, Toast is a very affordable restaurant POS system.
 We awarded points for the incredibly low upfront cost for small, independent restaurants.
 Beyond the free Starter subscription, Toast offers additional subscription tiers for midsize, high-volume, and multilocation restaurants.

 Toast POS Pricing Plans